judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

   2. Right click on the OculusMobileSDKHeadTrackingXWalkViewExtensionTest project and go to `Properties`.
 Then select `Android` and at the bottom (you might need to scroll down), remove what is very likely an link error to the crosswalk webview project.
 Then, press on the `Add` button and select the `crosswalk-webview-16.45.421.19-arm` project (that is an Android library).

   ![How the link to the crosswalk](markdown/images/crosswalklibrarylink.png "How the link to the crosswalk Eclipse library project should look like in your project' Android properties")

+  **NOTE:** It may happen that the crosswalk project already is shown as linked to the test project (a green check).

   More information on how to use the crosswalk webview can be found [here](https://crosswalk-project.org/documentation/embedding_crosswalk.html).